Volume I

 Worked example, single, $75K

 The federal income tax effective rate sits below FICA for most workers earning under fifty thousand dollars.
-Social Security takes 6.2 percent of every wage dollar up to the 2026 wage base of $168,600, and Medicare takes 1.45 percent of every wage dollar with no cap and an additional 0.9 percent above two hundred thousand.
-For a $50,000 single earner, FICA totals $3,825, slightly more than the $4,000 federal income tax bill on the same paycheck.
+Social Security takes 6.2 percent of every wage dollar up to the 2026 wage base of $184,500, and Medicare takes 1.45 percent of every wage dollar with no cap and an additional 0.9 percent above two hundred thousand.
+For a $50,000 single earner, FICA totals $3,825, almost exactly the $3,820 federal income tax bill on the same paycheck.
 FICA is also nearly impossible to reduce, while federal income tax bends to dozens of deductions and credits.

 Q.1What is an effective tax rate?